 Relax and Enjoy

 Notably, this method of education makes your child’s Christian education a cut above the rest.
-Does the word method make you freeze?
+Does the word method cause you to freeze?
 Does it sound too constraining?
 And does it make it difficult for you to picture how to transition from the lesson plans into giving the lesson?
-Remember, the method gives you the ability create content that becomes your guide for discussion.
+Remember, the method allows you to create content that becomes your guide for discussion.

 Taking time to chat about the topic throughout the lesson is huge.
-Dialogue doesn’t have to take place at the very end of the lesson.
+Dialogue doesn’t have to occur at the lesson’s end.
 For us, I like to pause here and there and let my students ask questions.
-Often times, several of them want to take some time to process the content.
+Oftentimes, several of them want to take some time to process the content.
 And that’s fine.
-But sometimes when I start asking questions, they’ll think of some as we talk.
+But sometimes, when I ask questions, they think of something as we talk.
 For instance, “Where can we see God’s Providential Hand in this situation?”
-Or, “What made such and such happen and what is the result of that idea or action?”
+Or, “What made such and such happen, and what is the result of that idea or action?”
 It’s helpful to have some question prompts on hand.
 These are what we refer to as Reason and Relate questions.
 Also, they’re what you may have your students write down and answer.

 A Simple Example

 Download and print this info graphic.

 Teaching with Biblical Principles, as you may know, is also known as the Principle Approach® method.
 Not only is it the Biblical model of classical education, but it’s also a Hebraic form of education, and it’s America’s historical method of education.
 And one of the beauties about it is that it’s very conversational.